jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 <br>
 Source: Raschka & Mirjalili, 2019, Vasilev, (2019)

-Notes: Convolutional neural networks were introduced in 1989 by LeCun et al. Neural networks containing only dense layers can be applied to image data; however, there are serval disadvantages.
-When the flattened image is used as the input, the hidden layers of a fully connected network connect to each pixel.
-However, the same pixel in different images mostly do not belong to the same "object" but are weighted as they would be.
-Thus, there is a dense connectivity.
-Moreover, objects or pixels belonging to the same "object" but with different places in the network might get weighted differently.
-A CNN has the advantage that sparse connectivity exists, meaning that local pixels are connected and weighted together, and that same weights are used for different patches of the image (parameter sharing), they are much more suitable to use in CV.
-Moreover, when images have large dimensions, dense neural networks are insufficient to train because of the large input vector (LeCun et al, 1990, Raschka & Mirjalili, 2019, Vasilev, 2019).
+Notes: Convolutional neural networks were introduced in 1989 by LeCun et al.

+Neural networks containing only dense layers can be applied to image data; however, there are several disadvantages.
+When the flattened image is used as the input, the input layer of a fully connected network connects to each pixel.
+Although the same pixel in different images mostly does not belong to the same "object", the respective pixel always gets the same weight over all images.
+This is called a dense connectivity.
+Consequently, pixels belonging to the same "object" but with different places in the network might get weighted differently.
+Moreover, when images have large dimensions, dense neural networks are insufficient to train because of the large input vector which results in numerous weights due to the dense connectivity.
+This makes it computationally infeasable to fit to the existing resources.
+In contrast, a CNN, using convolutional layers instead of only dense layers, has the advantage that sparse connectivity exists.
+This means that local pixels are connected and weighted together, and that same weights are used for different patches of the image (parameter sharing).
+As a result, they are much more suitable to use in CV (LeCun et al, 1990, Raschka & Mirjalili, 2019, Vasilev, 2019).

 ---